Jean's Bible Study Topics of the New Testament

 Rom 4-20

-· (161b) Works of the devil Ø Essential characteristics Ø Satan’s attitude determines our direction Ø Wandering from the character of God Ø Wandering from the faith
+(161b) Works of the devil >> Wandering from the character of God >> Wander from the faith

-· (203b) Denying Christ Ø Dishonor God by your unbelief
+(203b) Denying Christ >> Dishonor God by your unbelief

 Rom 4-21

-· (213d) Sovereignty Ø God is infinite Ø God is all powerful Ø Christ subjects the creation to Himself -- Having never seen Him, Abraham believed in the power and integrity of God and was convinced by merely hearing His voice that He was capable of performing any miracle and fulfilling every promise He spoke.
-That denotes a powerful voice that Abraham heard.
-This too is another way to determine whether you have actually heard the voice of the living God, if it shakes you to your core.
-Mary, the mother of Jesus is another icon of the Bible who had the faith of Abraham, who received a promise that she too would bear a son, only instead of the miracle being about a barren womb and her age (as it was with Abraham and Sarah) it was about the method of conception and about the child who would result from it.
-The angel, Gabriel, visited Mary and told her what was going to happen, and her response in Lk 1-38 was, "Behold the handmaid of the Lord; be it unto me according to thy word.
+(213d) Sovereignty >> God is infinite >> God is all powerful >> Christ subjects the creation to Himself -- Having never seen Him, Abraham believed in the power and integrity of God and was convinced by merely hearing His voice that He was capable of performing any miracle and fulfilling every promise.
+That denotes a powerful voice that Abraham heard, yet it described as a small, still voice.
+There is a way to determine whether we have heard the voice of God: it shakes us to our core.
+Mary, the mother of Jesus is another icon of the Bible who had the faith of Abraham, who received a promise that she would bear a son, only instead of the miracle being about a barren womb and her age (as it was with Sarah) it was about the method of conception and the child who would result.
+The angel, Gabriel, visited Mary and told her what was about to happen to her, and her response is in Lk 1-38, "Behold the handmaid of the Lord; be it unto me according to thy word.
 And the angel departed from her."
-In stark contradiction Zacharias was the father of John the Baptist, who didn't start out with the same kind of faith that his son would have, for he questioned the angel saying in Lk 1-18, "Whereby shall I know this? for I am an old man, and my wife well stricken in years."
-Mary questioned the angel too, not his credibility, but more the mechanics of the miracle asking, "How will this be, since I am a virgin,?"
-Lk 1-34.
-While the two questions posed to the angel appear similar, they are light-years apart in their intent.
-One is seeking information to strengthen her faith, and the other is questioning the credentials of the messenger.
+People know when God has spoken to them, and they are careful to do what He said.

 Rom 4,22-24

-· (141i) Witness Ø Validity of Jesus Christ Ø Old Testament bears witness to the new Ø Old Testament is for our instruction Ø Teaching from the Old Testament
+(141i) Witness >> Validity of Jesus Christ >> Old Testament bears witness to the new >> Old Testament is for our instruction >> Teaching from the Old Testament

 Rom 4,23-25

-· (38c) Judgment Ø Jesus defeated death (Satan) Ø Resurrection overcomes death -- These verses go with verse 17
+(38c) Judgment >> Jesus defeated death (Satan) >> Resurrection overcomes death -- These verses go with verse 17

 Rom 4-25

-· (209i) Salvation Ø The salvation of God Ø Jesus is our sacrifice Ø Jesus paid the price for us Ø Jesus paid our ransom with His own blood
+(209i) Salvation >> The salvation of God >> Jesus is our sacrifice >> Jesus paid the price for us >> Jesus paid our ransom with His own blood

 See next page